Pinpointing Physical Solutions in Y(4230) Decays

 A previous attempt to identify the physical solutions for $Y(4230) \to \eta J/\psi$ and $Y(4230) \to \eta' J/\psi$ through $\eta$-$\eta'$ mixing analysis was made in Ref.~\cite{eta-eta'}.
 However, that work assumed the absence of an $s\bar{s}$ component in $Y(4230)$, considering only $c\bar{c}$ and $q\bar{q}$ constituents.
 In this Letter, we perform a global analysis of the existing experimental results for hidden-charm final states listed in Table~\ref{ta:value}.
 We aim to identify the most plausible physical solutions by incorporating constraints from symmetry conservation and other physical considerations, and simultaneously determine the fraction of the $s\bar{s}$ component.
 This approach will help resolve existing ambiguities in experimental data and provide a more solid foundation for subsequent theoretical investigations.

 To identify the physical solutions among the multiple candidates, we construct a $\chi^2$ function comprising terms derived from symmetry constraints and amplitude ratios between decay channels.
 All possible combinations of solutions across the decay channels are evaluated based on the $\chi^2$ value, and the combination yielding the global minimum is selected as the set of physical solutions.
+Below, we detail the $\chi^2$ methodology and its application to seven decay channels.

 First, isospin symmetry is assumed to be well conserved in the cross-sections.
 Consequently, the branching fractions are expected to satisfy the ratios $\mathcal{B}(Y(4230)\to\pi^{+}\pi^{-}J/\psi) : \mathcal{B}(Y(4230)\to\pi^{0}\pi^{0}J/\psi) = 2 : 1$ and $\mathcal{B}(Y(4230)\to K^{+}K^{-}J/\psi) : \mathcal{B}(Y(4230)\to K_{S}K_{S}J/\psi) = 2 : 1$.
 Thus, the following two terms are included in the $\chi^2$ function: